Voting Record — Alan Keen MP, Feltham and Heston (10329)

 Commons14 Jul 2010Terrorism Act 2006 (Disapplication of Section 25) Order 2010 minorityunknown Unknown

-11 May 2010Stopped being a member of the Culture, Media & Sport Committee
+11 May 2010Stopped being Member, Culture, Media & Sport Committee

 HouseDateSubjectAlan KeenLab VoteRôle